andre-j3sus/isel-leic-notes/5th-semester/tvs/1-unix-computing-model.md

 * *It is the core that provides basic services for all other parts of the OS;*
 * Has privileged access to the hardware;
+* Software piece that executes over the hardware e controls the machine;

 ## Shell Pipeline and Redirection